z-four/Segmento/README.md

 </p>

 # Segmento
-Simple android view component that can be used to showing a round segmented progress bar
+Simple android view component that can be used to display a segmented progress bar

 <p float="left">
   <img src="/images/size.gif" width="270" />